SteamSecurity/ss-steamrep-api/README.md

 # Disclaimer

 This repository is not affiliated with SteamRep.
 This repository is provided as is.
 See the included LICENSE file for more information.
-In accordance with the requests from SteamRep staff, it is advised that you cache your results.
-This package will automatically cache your requests and responses for the recommended 30 minutes.
+<br>In accordance with the requests from SteamRep staff, it is advised that you cache your results.<br>**This package will automatically cache your requests and responses for the recommended 30 minutes.**
-For more information view the SteamRep forum.
-[SteamRep forum](https://forums.steamrep.com/threads/steamrep-web-api-beta4-legacy-public.114688/)
+For more information view the [SteamRep forum](https://forums.steamrep.com/threads/steamrep-web-api-beta4-legacy-public.114688/).